areyasouka/spacex-starship-lander/README.md

-# Unofficial SpaceX Starship Lunar Lander Game
+# Unofficial SpaceX Starship Lander Game

 In the genre of Lunar Lander games we simulate launching the SpaceX Starship to orbit, deploying Starlink satellites and returning both the booster and upper stage to Earth